Last updated:

 What do I need to know before I start?

-In many cases, knowing the name of the debtor is enough.
-However, for most cases you’ll need to know the approximate year the action was initiated in either the Supreme Court, Insolvency Court in Melbourne or a regional court.
+In the great majority of cases, knowing the name of the debtor is enough.
+However, for a small number of cases you’ll need to know the approximate year the action was initiated in either the Supreme Court, Insolvency Court in Melbourne or a regional court.
 If the case was heard in a regional court, you'll need to know its location.

 If the case was not heard in Melbourne, select the "Search for regional records" option.